Cometslegacy/small-world-bridges/README.md

 # Yu-Gi-Oh!
 Small World Bridge Finder

-A sleek, lightning-fast web tool for analyzing Yu-Gi-Oh! decks and finding card bridges using the *Small World* mechanic.
-Just copy a `.ydk` deck list to your clipboard and click one button — no manual pasting required.
+A web tool for analyzing Yu-Gi-Oh! decks and finding card bridges using the *Small World* mechanic.
+Just copy a `.ydk` deck list to your clipboard and click one button

 ![alt text](image.png)